lgdiass/qphenocrops/jupyter-notebook/README.md

 ## Required Inputs

-* **Shapefile (mandatory): **must represent the agricultural field (plot) used as the area of interest for NDVI time series extraction and phenological analysis.
+* **Shapefile (mandatory): ** must represent the agricultural field (plot) used as the area of interest for NDVI time series extraction and phenological analysis.

 ---

-## ⚠️ User Configuration
+## User Configuration

 The user must manually edit parameters in the code: